The model theory of the curve graph: Quantifier elimination in

-\begin{observation} Given two $w$-paths with endpoints $ab$ and $a'b'$ respectively, an iterated application of Lemma \ref{core qe} yields the existence of an isomorphism between any $H\in\mathcal{H}_{P}$ and any $H'\in\mathcal{H}_{P'}$ sending $ab$ to $a'b'$.
-Thus, $P\equiv P'$ by relative quantifier elimination. \end{observation}
+\begin{observation} Given two $w$-sequences with endpoints $a,b$ and $a',b'$ respectively, an iterated application of Lemma \ref{core qe} yields the existence of an isomorphism between an arbitrary $H\in\mathcal{H}_{p}$ and an arbitrary $H'\in\mathcal{H}_{p'}$ that sends $(a,b)$ to $(a',b')$.
+Thus, $p\equiv p'$ by relative quantifier elimination (Corollary~\ref{cor:ext-qe}). \end{observation}

+The following lemma shows that a strict, minimizing sequence from an arbitrary point to a weakly convex sets admits an essentially canonical decomposition into two sequences which are orthogonal to each other, one of which lies entirely in the weakly convex set.